wethod/learning-center-source/content/finance/index.md

 2. Compile the invoice's empty fields;
 3. Click on the "**create**" button.

+### Edit details
+You can add more information about your invoice by clicking on the options button of the invoice.
+A window with further details will show up, letting you fill in the info you need.
+Once you're done, remember to click on the **save** button.

+{{< img-center src="/uploads/2022/01/27/invoice-details.png" >}}
+{{< img-center src="/uploads/2022/01/27/invoice-details-modal.png" >}}

 ### Currency

 Invoices belonging to a [multicurrency budget]({{< relref "budget/index.md#multicurrency-budget" >}})